cyrilnavessamuel/AdaptiveBitrateStreaming/README.md

 # AdaptiveBitrateStreaming
-AdaptiveBitRateStreamingbased on Dash Player, immplementation of Buffer Based Algorithms
+AdaptiveBitRateStreamingbased on Dash Player, implementation of Buffer Based Algorithms